arthur-fontaine/ziboulette/src/content/index/en.md

     while intensifying the plant's <strong>natural luminescence</strong>.
 This progressive approach ensures that each new version of Ziboulette brings significant improvements, both in terms of taste and visual appeal."
+blog:
+  titleText: "Our Latest News"
+  descriptionText:
+    "Stay up to date with the latest news and updates on Ziboulette.
+Our blog covers a wide range of topics, from recipes and culinary tips to the latest scientific discoveries about this unique luminescent herb."
 whereToBuy:
   titleText: "Where to Buy Ziboulette?"
   contentHtml: